Request quote

 What Does This Mean For Metal Finishes?

-For an end product to be RoHS compliant, all the parts used for the end product must also meet the regulations, from cables to casings to connectors.
+For an end product to be RoHS compliant, all the parts used for the end product must also meet the regulations, from cables to casings to connectors, including the connector shell, which plays a critical role in overall compliance.
 And that includes the metal finishes on these components.
 The finish cannot include more than the maximum concentration values of any of the restricted heavy metals on the RoHS list.

 Hexavalent chromium, for instance, used to be among the more popular materials used for electroplating because it increases hardenability and corrosion resistant properties — two desirable qualities in a protective coating.
 However, this material is now known to cause cancer with prolonged exposure.
 That’s why it’s restricted in many parts of the world, including several U.S. states.

-While hexavalent chromium is an extreme example of the impact of non-compliant RoHS materials, it’s one that reiterates the value of ensuring RoHs-restricted materials don't exceed the maximum concentration values allowed.
+While hexavalent chromium is an extreme example of the impact of non-compliant RoHS materials, it’s one that reiterates the value of ensuring RoHS-restricted materials don’t exceed the maximum concentration values allowed.
+Various platings are now used to achieve RoHS compliance and meet performance requirements such as corrosion resistance and aesthetics.

 In some applications, the benefits of a specific finish may outweigh the fact it’s not RoHS compliant.
 For example, cadmium plating is extremely resistant to corrosion, especially in salt water environments.
 It’s commonly used by the military because of the advantages it offers in the harshest of conditions.
 Cadmium plating can be toxic, however, and is not RoHS-compliant.